-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Northern Technologies International Corporation and Subsidiaries as of August 31, 2014 and 2013 and the results of their operations and their cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
-Also in our opinion, Northern Technologies International Corporation maintained, in all material respects, effective internal control over financial reporting as of August 31, 2014, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (1992 framework).
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Northern Technologies International Corporation and Subsidiaries as of August 31, 2015 and 2014 and the results of their operations and their cash flows for the years ended August 31, 2015, 2014 and 2013, in conformity with accounting principles generally accepted in the United States of America.
+Also in our opinion, Northern Technologies International Corporation and Subsidiaries maintained, in all material respects, effective internal control over financial reporting as of August 31, 2015, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) (2013 framework).

-/s/ Baker Tilly Virchow Krause, LLP Minneapolis, Minnesota November 14, 2014
+/s/ Baker Tilly Virchow Krause, LLP Minneapolis, Minnesota November 13, 2015

-CONSOLIDATED BALANCE SHEETS - AUGUST 31, 2014 AND 2013
+CONSOLIDATED BALANCE SHEETS - AUGUST 31, 2015 AND 2014